 Attendance during the course is compulsory.
 Punctuality and attendance is monitored through biometric device installed for this purpose at the reception of NIPA Karachi.
 Syndicate sessions, lectures, workshops, presentations, meetings, seminars, conferences, whether scheduled during the day or in the evenings, are integral parts of the course.
-The participants are required to be punctual and regular in attending various training/academic activities notified by the Training Wing.
-Only in case of serious illness and emergency, prior intimation by SMS/WhatsApp to the
+The participants are required to be punctual andregularin attending various training/academic activities notified by theTraining Wing.
+Onlyin case of serious illness and emergency, prior intimation by SMS/WhatsApp to theDS(T&C)/CI will be acceptable.